Analogue filter: Image filters

 Campbell's sketch of the low-pass version of his filter from his 1915 patent showing the now ubiquitous ladder topology with capacitors for the ladder rungs and inductors for the stiles.
 Filters of more modern design also often adopt the same ladder topology as used by Campbell.
 It should be understood that although superficially similar, they are really quite different.
 The ladder construction is essential to the Campbell filter and all the sections have identical element values.
 Modern designs can be realised in any number of topologies, choosing the ladder topology is merely a matter of convenience.
-Their response is quite different (better) than Campbell's and the element values, in general, will all be different.
+Their response is quite different (better) than Campbell's, and the element values, in general, will all be different.

 The filters designed by Campbell were named wave filters because of their property of passing some waves and strongly rejecting others.
 The method by which they were designed was called the image parameter method and filters designed to this method are called image filters.
 The image method essentially consists of developing the transmission constants of an infinite chain of identical filter sections and then terminating the desired finite number of filter sections in the image impedance.
 This exactly corresponds to the way the properties of a finite length of transmission line are derived from the theoretical properties of an infinite line, the image impedance corresponding to the characteristic impedance of the line.

-From 1920 John Carson, also working for AT&T, began to develop a new way of looking at signals using the operational calculus of Heaviside which in essence is working in the frequency domain.
+From 1920, John Carson, also working for AT&T, began to develop a new way of looking at signals using the operational calculus of Heaviside which in essence is working in the frequency domain.
 This gave the AT&T engineers a new insight into the way their filters were working and led Otto Zobel to invent many improved forms.
 Carson and Zobel steadily demolished many of the old ideas.
-For instance the old telegraph engineers thought of the signal as being a single frequency and this idea persisted into the age of radio with some still believing that frequency modulation (FM) transmission could be achieved with a smaller bandwidth than the baseband signal right up until the publication of Carson's 1922 paper.
-Another advance concerned the nature of noise, Carson and Zobel (1923) treated noise as a random process with a continuous bandwidth, an idea that was well ahead of its time, and thus limited the amount of noise that it was possible to remove by filtering to that part of the noise spectrum which fell outside the passband.
+For instance, the old telegraph engineers thought of the signal as being a single frequency, and this idea persisted into the age of radio, with some still believing, right up until the publication of Carson's 1922 paper, that frequency modulation (FM) transmission could be achieved with a smaller bandwidth than the baseband signal.
+Another advance concerned the nature of noise.
+Carson and Zobel (1923) treated noise as a random process with a continuous bandwidth, an idea that was well ahead of its time, and thus limited the amount of noise that it was possible to remove by filtering to that part of the noise spectrum which fell outside the passband.
 This too, was not generally accepted at first, notably being opposed by Edwin Armstrong (who ironically, actually succeeded in reducing noise with wide-band FM) and was only finally settled with the work of Harry Nyquist whose thermal noise power formula is well known today.